Home heating systems Options for heating your home

 Cost of renewable energy systems

 If you're considering installing microgeneration technology in your home, it’s important to take a long-term view.
-Renewable energy may look more expensive, but as the cost of oil, gas and electricity continues to rise, the time it takes to get your money back on an investment in microgeneration should come down.
+Renewable energy may be expensive to install, but the time it takes to get your money back on an investment in microgeneration should come down.

-In addition, the government will soon announce details of a financial incentive, the Renewable Heat Incentive, which will pay you to generate renewable heat, meaning these technologies will become more cost-effective.
-In the meantime, the RHI premium payment is currently available under RHI.
+In addition, the government has now launched the Renewable Heat Incentive, which pays you to generate renewable heat, meaning these technologies will become more cost-effective.
 It's important, however, to ensure your property is suitable for the technology you choose, as not all properties have a suitable south-facing roof or a garden.